itristenx/nova-universe/README.md

 submitted to `POST /submit-ticket`.
 Set `HELPSCOUT_SMTP_FALLBACK=true` if you want the server to also send the ticket email using your SMTP configuration.

-## ServiceNow Integration #PENDING DEPERCATION
+## ServiceNow Integration (Deprecated)

-Set `SERVICENOW_INSTANCE`, `SERVICENOW_USER` and `SERVICENOW_PASS` in
-`nova-api/.env` to create incidents via ServiceNow's REST API when tickets are submitted.
-The incident ID returned by ServiceNow is stored with each log entry.
+ServiceNow support has been removed from the platform.

 ## Kiosk Activation